Questions and answers: Hampden transfer of equity

-- Have recently split up with my wife of thirty years.
-I'm now back with my mum and dad and she wishes to remain in the property and pay me off.
+- Have recently separated from my partner of 18 years.
+I'm now living with my mum and dad and she wishes to remain in the property and buy me out.
 What portion am I entitled to.
-Is it half of the equity after paying off the mortgage with Hampden?
-I assume proper valuations are necessary but I would like to be sure that I'm getting what I am entitled to
+Is it 50% of the equity after redeeming the mortgage with Hampden?
+I assume proper valuations are necessary but I really need to be sure that I'm getting I am not being walked over

 We need you to provide the National Insurance Number(s) of all the new owners (required for submission of the SDLT Form)

-Important warnings to consider in in addition to the above Hampden transfer of equity Info :
+Important warnings to consider in further to the above Hampden transfer of equity Advice :

 Tax and Legal

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance